Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

 What are the issues presented by research involving individuals at higher risk for suicide which use newer technologies as a central part of study conduct?

-For suicide research, a key issue to consider is the conduct of risk assessment and management when some or all of the intervention and study contact is remote.
+For suicide research, a key issue to consider is the conduct of risk assessment, prediction, and management when some or all of the intervention and study contact is remote.
 Examples include: 1) studies attempting to identify suicide risk in individuals’ electronic communications or social media use; 2) cloud-based interventions that participants engage in through web portals, websites, or apps; and 3) symptom monitoring/care management interventions that tracks patient behavior and symptoms via EMA, smart phone sensors, or responses to automated surveys.
 In some cases, mental health interventions that use technologies that allow for remote contact and assessment may work to keep study participants more reachable and connected to the study team, or in the case of some pragmatic trials, to the study participants’ clinical providers.
 Alternatively, participants may be in studies conducted remotely without a study team member to contact in case of a psychiatric emergency, or a study design that involves minimal contact between research staff or clinical providers, and study participants.
 Traditional models of risk management that rely on in-person or telephone assessment may not be applicable for these studies, and alternative procedures need to be developed.
 Study teams and technology platforms are working on developing automated strategies for responding in cases where suicidal ideation and/or behavior are endorsed, with considerations about what type of response is needed (e.g., alerts, notifications, crisis line information) and to whom the response should be directed (e.g., providers, medical monitors, study participants, bystanders, those involved in treatment as usual and/or those in an active intervention).

 Social media suicide prevention research raises ethical questions for investigators regarding not only the appropriate response to and management of the safety of potentially suicidal study participants, but introduces “by-standers”, those who become aware that someone is at-risk of suicide through an on-line setting (e.g., Facebook and Instagram tools).
 These are questions that are generating significant interest among researchers as technology represents a rapidly developing area impacting broadly on study conduct in areas such as informed consent, monitoring and reporting, risk management, and data quality and security.